influxdata/docs-v2/content/influxdb/v2.2/api-guide/iot-starter/python.md

    data bucket.
 2. Initialize `InfluxDBClient` with the config.
 Pass in url, token and org to create a connection to the InfluxDB instance.
-3. Initialize the `WriteAPI` instance.
-The `WriteApi` instance writes records to a specified bucket.
+3. Initialize a `WriteAPI` instance for writing data to an InfluxDB bucket.
 4. Create a `Point` with data for `device_id`.
 A point represents a single data record, similar to a row in a SQL database table
 5. In the `Point` object, set `_measurement` value to `deviceauth`.